ilsep93/climate-data-pipeline/README.md

 ## Database

 - [X] Brainstorm appropriate database design from raw to processed data.
-This will be based on Dash requirements for time series data, and what is easiest to ingest
+This will be based on Dash requirements for time series data
 - [X] Refactor raster ingestion to create a single table for all months of a given product, and allow for multiple climatologies.
 There will be one table per climatology.
  - [X] Use dbt to create union table of all climatologies (mostly for practice, since dbt is not strictly necessary)

 ## Dashboard